Documentation Index

 Important

-2. In your Resource Center builder, add an Announcement block
+2. In your Resource Center builder, add an Announcements block.

-Without step 2, your pop-out announcements will be created but never displayed to users.
+Without a published Resource Center that includes an Announcements block, your announcements will be created but never displayed to users.

 Boosted Announcements & Custom Resource Center Launchers